sklifovskiy/sklifovskiy/README.md

 #### ❤️ In love with

-🟨 JS 📙 HTML 📘 CSS 🔸 GIT *🐈 Kitties*
+🟨 JS 📙 HTML 📘 CSS 🔸 GIT

+🐶 Pug

 ##### New in
-🟢 Node.js ⚛️ React 🎲 WebPack 🐶 Pug
+🟢 Node.js ⚛️ React 🎲 WebPack

 #### 💎 Certification